apache/nuttx/configs/stm3240g-eval/README.txt

          CONFG_NX_MULTIUSER=y
          CONFIG_DISABLE_MQUEUE=n

-       The following definition in the defconfig file to enables the NxConsole
+       The following definition in the defconfig file to enables the NxTerm
        driver:

          CONFIG_NXTERM=y

-       And this selects examples/nxconsole instead of examples/nsh:
+       And this selects examples/nxterm instead of examples/nsh:

          CONFIG_EXAMPLES_NXTERM=y